 - Open source tools also could lack in providing support, training and/or robust user manuals.

 - Commercial tools have easy to use, interactive interfaces.

-- The major disadvantage of the commercial tools is their price.
+- The major disadvantage of commercial tools is its price.
 Their license cost is generally high and they are expensive to maintain.
 In order to use these tools in the project, the organization has to justify the cost of employing a licensed test management suite.